Concussion is an injury to your brain that can occur after a minor head injury.

 What causes post-concussion syndrome?

-The exact reason why some people develop post-concussion syndrome after a blow to the head is not clear.
+The exact reason why some people develop PCS after a blow to the head is not clear.
 There seems to be no correlation with the severity of the head injury.

 A number of different theories have been put forward.
 One theory is that it is caused by tiny areas of bruising or other damage to the nerve cells in the brain, caused by the initial head injury.
 Another is that the head injury causes an imbalance of chemicals in the brain that leads to the symptoms.